PascalBenstrong/Rest-Client/README.md

 ### 2 - Add a URL attribute to your interface with the base-url

-### 3 - Mark the methods with correct HttpMethod using (GET, POST, PUT, DELETE)
+### 3 - Mark the methods with correct HttpMethod using (GET, POST, PUT, DELETE, PATCH)

-### 4 - Mark the parameters as Header or BODY using the Header or BODY attribute
+### 4 - Mark the parameters as Header or Body using the HEADER or BODY attribute

-### 5 - Mark the return type of your method as a Task<Response> or Response
+### 5 - Mark the return type of your method as a RequestBuilder

 ### 6 - Call the GetService method of the RestService class with your type as parameter